-- 27. The following parameters will guide procurement authorities in selecting the best procurement approach and related contract modalities while taking the value proposition into consideration: - Context of the purchase refers to all considerations such as the need for a rapid response to humanitarian needs, existing regulatory frameworks, funding availability, pipeline analysis and other context-specific risks that may influence the selection of procurement modalities and conditions, including the type of contract used.
-WFP will carefully consider the context when determining whether to purchase locally and what contract modalities to apply. - Outcomes refers to the intended goals, at the corporate level (Global Commodity Management Facility) or the country level, that WFP wants to achieve through its chosen procurement modality, such as improving smallholders' livelihoods and incomes, building resilient and inclusive food systems or nutrition-sensitive programming.
+- 25. The following parameters will guide procurement authorities in selecting the best procurement approach and related contract modalities while taking the value proposition into consideration: - Context of the purchase refers to all considerations such as the need for a rapid response to humanitarian needs, existing regulatory frameworks, funding availability, potential donor restrictions, pipeline analysis, food safety and other context-specific risks - that may influence the selection of procurement modalities and conditions, including the type of contract used.
+WFP will carefully consider the context when determining whether to purchase locally and what contract modalities to apply. - Outcomes refers to the intended goals, at the corporate or country level, that WFP wants to achieve through its chosen procurement modality, such as improving smallholders' livelihoods and incomes, building resilient and inclusive food systems or nutrition-specific and nutrition-sensitive programming.
 In these situations, the benefits arising from the achievement of programme objectives will have to be assessed and described in order to inform the decision-making process of the procurement modality to be chosen. - Value chain analysis.
 This includes analysis of the value chains for selected commodities with a view to identifying opportunities and challenges and assessment of the inefficiencies that may prevent farmers from having profitable access to markets.
-WFP will systematically undertake value chain analysis (in particular when it procures large volumes) as a key step in providing information on entry points, assessing the reliability of supply and procurement modalities that best serve the intended outcomes and identifying potential capacity strengthening measures for the various actors involved (farmers, traders, etc.).
+WFP will systematically undertake value chain analysis (in particular where it procures large volumes) as a key step in providing information on entry points, assessing the reliability of supply and procurement modalities that best serve the intended outcomes and identifying potential capacity strengthening measures for the various actors involved (farmers, traders, etc.).
+This should also include an assessment of opportunities for using and strengthening existing in-country e-commerce platforms and other smallholder market access initiatives, and for linking smallholders to them. - Import parity price (IPP): Under the new policy approach, cost analysis regarding whether importing a particular commodity is more cost effective than procuring it in-country, remains essential.
+While IPP continues to be a parameter for guiding procurement decisions, this policy proposes to introduce flexibility for the procurement authority to consider local purchase prices up to 20 percent above IPP.
+In such situations, strong justification will be required, detailing how certain programmatic objectives can be achieved through such purchases, taking into account the trade-off between acquiring the maximum amount of food for vulnerable populations and furthering additional programmatic objectives of strengthening livelihoods, good nutrition and effective food systems.
+In addition, such cases will have to describe whether there could be potential negative impacts on markets and value chains, in line with the "do no harm" principle, and potential risks such as inflationary effects.
+WFP is also in the process of reviewing its IPP calculation method and will explore the feasibility of including consideration of carbon and other environmental footprints.